 The AI isn't exactly human, but throw something across the room and they prowl cautiously, rather than trundling over and staring.
 The non-lethal options, including a short-range tazer and an area-effect airblast weapon, are supremely satisfying to use.
 And hacking is properly developed this time: a tense minigame that varies in pace and structure from hack to hack.

-as Deus Ex will depend on how well these options are maintained and developed in the rest of the game, but we've played more than enough to see that they work, they're fun, and they all hang together a something that
+Whether it's as good as Deus Ex will depend on how well these options are maintained and developed in the rest of the game, but we've played more than enough to see that they work, they're fun, and they all hang together a something that feels like Deus Ex.

 The character progression is certainly better: it might not have the original's skills, but the mechanical augs you can upgrade yourself force much tougher choices.
 You earn Praxis points to spend on them quite slowly, so buying a new aug for 2 points is an agonisingly big decision.